Greetings, glorious humans!

 I’m not advocating irresponsibility on a whim, I just know that in order to create the life of your dreams you have to have an idea of what it would look like.
 You must be intimately familiar with what kind of life you’d lead if you had all the money you could want or need.
 Then, you must carve out time in your current schedule to devote to those pursuits every single day.
 Wake up early or go to bed later.
 Cut out time wasters like social media or television and instead devote that time to taking steps towards living your dream.

-If you have no idea how to do that, I recommend beginning with the end in mind and working backwards.
+If you have no idea how to do that, I recommend beginning with the end in mind and working backward.
 Break your end goal down into small steps that you can work on every day.
-Your self esteem will increase and you’ll feel more connected to your dreams if you’re actually working towards them daily.
+Your self-esteem will increase and you’ll feel more connected to your dreams if you’re actually working towards them daily.

 Disregard the perfectionistic voice in your head that says you can’t and just get going.
 The plan you start out with might not be the plan that ultimately gets you where you want to be, because your plans may change as you change.
 It will, however, get you out of the starting gate and on the path to greater happiness.